Blake-Madden/Wisteria-Dataviz/docs/setup.md

 Image Handling
 =============================

-To enable image importing and exporting, call the following in your application's start up:
+To enable image importing and exporting, call the following in your application's startup:

 ```cpp
 wxInitAllImageHandlers();